biographer/biographer/flowlayout/README.txt

 VISUALIZATION
   Visualization is done using a Perl script file named ¡°vislayout3.pl¡±, which is also called by command line.
 The Perl scripts files are in the ¡°perl¡± subdirectory of D:\biographer\biographer.
 In order to do visualization, users need to copy the same input and output files as those in the execution step to D:\biographer\biographer\perl.
 Then use the command line format below to visualize:
     perl vislayout3.pl <input_file> <output_file>
+  There is another visulization Perl script file named "vislayout2.pl".
+The command line statements to do visualization using vislayout2.pl is:
+    perl vislayout2.pl <dot_file> <output_file>
+  <dot_file> and <output_file> must be copied to D:\biographer\biographer\perl subdirectory. <dot_file> is a file named "*.dot", which corresponds to the <input_file>.
+  "vislayout2.pl" may visualize a better layout picture.

 LINUX USERS